Colorado County Courthouse in Columbus, Texas

 Property Taxes

-A historic river county between Houston and San Antonio — where 69% of informal protests in 2024 resulted in savings for property owners who showed up.
+A historic river county between Houston and San Antonio — where 69% of protests resolved informally in 2024 ended in a value reduction (Texas Comptroller, 2024 Appraisal District Operations Survey).

 APPROX.